-The proceeding shall be styled "In re Adoption/ Guardianship of(first name and initial of
+The proceeding shall be styled "In re Adoption/ Guardianship of(first name and initial of last name of adoptee or ward)" "In re Adoption/Guardianship of

 A. B. (initial of the adoptee or ward's first name and initial of adoptee or ward's last name)".